-But enough about that, let’s see what this drama left and what would make you want to see it.
+Enough about that, let’s see what this drama left and what would make you want to see it.
 First, the storyline, it’s a new kind for sure, but it got something that whispered “Twelve Man in a Year” to me.
 The starting point is different, but the idea of a man tasting women to get the best of every experience, sounded familiar somewhere else.
 Despite that, when we start watching it takes us somewhere we did not expect and that’s somewhat appealing.

 The female lead is also one of a kind, because not only she’s a colorful silly girl, but she’s also kinda mischievous in her thoughts.
 On the other hand, opposite to what we may think, she’s tough and always works the best to achieve whatever she wants, and succeeds!
 This is one of the few dramas I’ve seen that doesn’t end up with the heroine doing everything wrong.
 I liked that.

 The ex daughter in law from a big conglomerate looks for Dok Ko Ma Te to make him the heir of the company.
 To achieve that she brings him missions that he must accomplish in order to gain experience.
-He needs to learn how to be powerful by dating all kinds of women, this is a double-edged sword for both of them and the people around, since misunderstandings and heartbreaks will be all over the place.
+He needs to learn how to be powerful by dating all kinds of women.
+This is a double-edged sword for both of them and the people around, since misunderstandings and heartbreaks will be all over the place.

-Ma Te’s childhood friend, Bo Tong, is totally in love with him since the first time she saw his face, she will be his secret weapon, but what is going to happen to her when he is busy dating all kinds of women.
+Ma Te’s childhood friend, Bo Tong, is totally in love with him since the first time she saw his face.
+She will be his secret weapon, but what is going to happen to her when he is busy dating all kinds of women.

-Pretty Boy 2013 Cast
+Pretty Man 2013 Cast

-- Jang Geun Suk (You’re Beautiful, Love Rain, Mary Stayed Out All Night) plays the roll of Dok Ko Ma Te, a pretty boy that is followed and stalked by all kinds of ladies, since he was a teenager.
+- Jang Geun Suk (You’re Beautiful, Love Rain, Mary Stayed Out All Night) plays the roll of Dok Ko Ma Te.
+A pretty boy that is followed and stalked by all kinds of ladies, since he was a teenager.
 This made him grow conceited and take advantage of his situation by dating rich older woman.